 - 2 tablespoons butter

 - 1-2 teaspoons salt

-- Preheat an oven to 350 degrees F (175 degrees C).
-Line a non insulated cookie sheet with parchment paper.
+- Preheat an oven to 300 degrees F. Line a non insulated cookie sheet with parchment paper.

 - With a knife or kitchen shears carefully remove the leaves from the thick stems and tear into bite size pieces.
 Wash and thoroughly dry the kale pieces with a salad spinner.